Healthy Gait

 - Open the file

-Tutorials/Tutorial 4d - Walking on Ice
+Tutorials/Tutorial 4d - Slippery Slope

-model_file = data/Human0914Ice.osim
+model_file = data/H0914MSS_osim3.osim

 We also change the objective function to allow for a lower minimum velocity: